MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 3. Upload a customized image relating to the course topic to provide a visual cue to learners.
 Try to create different thumbnails for each course, to the avoid redundancy of using the same image.

  Once you have created the courses, [**add learning materials**](../content-management/create-content/create-course-category/upload-content-to-a-course.md) like videos, PDF files, PowerPoint files, YouTube links, and more.
 Additionally, [**manage the course options**](../content-management/manage-content/manage-course-category/manage-users-for-a-course.md) according to your needs.
-Lastly, [**add practice quizes and exams**](../content-management/create-content/create-course-category/add-assessments-to-a-course.md) before [**publishing the course**](../content-management/create-content/create-course-category/publishing-course.md) for your learners.
+Lastly, [**add assessments**](../content-management/create-content/create-course-category/add-assessments-to-a-course.md) before [**publishing the course**](../content-management/create-content/create-course-category/publishing-course.md) for your learners.

  ![create course gif](../media/create-course-gif.gif)